List of SpongeBob SquarePants characters: SpongeBob SquarePants

 SpongeBob SquarePants (voiced by Tom Kenny) is an anthropomorphic and energetic yellow sea sponge who usually wears brown short pants, a white collared shirt, and a red tie.
 Like real sea sponges, he can filter-feed and reproduce by budding.
 He lives in a pineapple house and is employed as a fry cook at a fast food restaurant called the Krusty Krab.
 He diligently attends Mrs. Puff's Boating School but has never passed the test; throughout the series, he tries his hardest on the exams, but remains an unintentionally reckless boat driver and often causes accidents.
 He is relentlessly optimistic and enthusiastic toward his job and his friends.
 SpongeBob's hobbies include catching jellyfish, blowing bubbles, playing with his best friend Patrick, and unintentionally irritating his bad-tempered neighbor Squidward.
 He first appears in "Help Wanted".

 Patrick Star

-Patrick Star (voiced by Bill Fagerbakke) is a pink starfish who lives under a rock and wears flowered swim trunks.
+Patrick Star (voiced by Bill Fagerbakke) is a pink starfish who lives under a rock and wears green and purple flowered swim trunks.
 His most prominent character trait is his extremely low intelligence.
 He is best friends with SpongeBob and often unknowingly encourages activities that could get the two into lots of trouble.
 While typically unemployed throughout the series, Patrick holds various short-term jobs as the storyline of each episode requires, particularly with various stints at the Krusty Krab.
 He is generally slow and even-tempered, but can sometimes get very aggressive, much like real starfish, and occasionally performs feats of great strength.